dibyendumajumdar/simpledbm/simpledbm-docs/docs/overview.rst

 The second module, the Database API.
 This module implements a high level Database API and uses the TypeSystem module on top of the RSS.

+Finally there is the Network API that provides a Client / Server model.

 Technology
 ----------